aeberhardhsr/Image-Augmentation-Yolo/README.md

 - Watermark with a Swiss flag
 - Normal

 The script scales up to the highest amount of cores you have on your machine.
 If you don't have enough memory on your machine, dont' worrry.
-You can augment the dataset in batches, which are fully customizable in their amount.
+You can augment the dataset in batches, which are fully customizable in their size.

 ## Prerequisites
 ```pip install pillow```